pflooky/open-data-contract-standard/docs/standard.md

 | roles.firstLevelApprovers  | 1st Level Approvers | No       | The name(s) of the first-level approver(s) of the role; the value will generally come directly from the "BQ dataset to IAM roles mapping" document.   |
 | roles.secondLevelApprovers | 2nd Level Approvers | No       | The name(s) of the second-level approver(s) of the role; the value will generally come directly from the "BQ dataset to IAM roles mapping" document.  |

-## Service-level agreement
+## Service-level agreement (SLA)
 This section describes the service-level agreements (SLA).
 SLA have been extended in version v2.1.0.

 * Use the `Table.Column` to indicate the number to do the checks on, as in `SELECT txn_ref_dt FROM tab1`.
 * Separate multiple table.columns by a comma, as in `table1.col1`, `table2.col1`, `table1.col2`.